crswll/clb/README.md

 clb (class list builder) is a small, utility function that builds a class list based on a simple api.

 It's like [classnames](https://github.com/JedWatson/classnames) and [Stitches](https://stitches.dev/) made a really lazy baby.
-It works really well with [tailwindcss](https://tailwindcss.com/) but will work with any css.
+It works really well with [tailwindcss](https://tailwindcss.com/) but will work with any functional / utility / atomic css approach.

 ## Install It